allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 :::info Service ID
 Make sure that you have executed `clearml-servings`'s [initial setup](clearml_serving.md#initial-setup), in which you create a Serving Service.
-The Serving Service's ID is required to register a model, and to execute all `clearml-serving` commands (except `clearml-serving create`)
+The Serving Service's ID is required to register a model, and to execute `clearml-serving`'s `metrics` and `config` commands
 :::